RenderKit/embree/README.md

-% Embree: High Performance Ray Tracing Kernels 3.2.0
+% Embree: High Performance Ray Tracing Kernels 3.2.1
 % Intel Corporation

 Embree Overview
 ===============

-Embree is a collection of high-performance ray tracing kernels, developed at Intel.
-The target users of Embree are graphics application engineers who want to improve the performance of their photo-realistic rendering application by leveraging Embree's performance-optimized ray tracing kernels.
+Intel® Embree is a collection of high-performance ray tracing kernels, developed at Intel.
+The target users of Intel® Embree are graphics application engineers who want to improve the performance of their photo-realistic rendering application by leveraging Embree's performance-optimized ray tracing kernels.
 The kernels are optimized for the latest Intel® processors with support for SSE, AVX, AVX2, and AVX-512 instructions.
-Embree supports runtime code selection to choose the traversal and build algorithms that best matches the instruction set of your CPU.
-We recommend using Embree through its API to get the highest benefit from future improvements.
-Embree is released as Open Source under the
+Intel® Embree supports runtime code selection to choose the traversal and build algorithms that best matches the instruction set of your CPU.
+We recommend using Intel® Embree through its API to get the highest benefit from future improvements.
+Intel® Embree is released as Open Source under the
 [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).

-Embree supports applications written with the Intel SPMD Program Compiler (ISPC, <https://ispc.github.io/>) by also providing an ISPC interface to the core ray tracing algorithms.
+Intel® Embree supports applications written with the Intel® SPMD Program Compiler (ISPC, <https://ispc.github.io/>) by also providing an ISPC interface to the core ray tracing algorithms.
 This makes it possible to write a renderer in ISPC that automatically vectorizes and